the-ai-engineer/ai-agents-from-scratch/01-api-basics/README.md

 Use streaming for interactive applications where responsiveness matters.

 The Responses API provides cleaner streaming events compared to Chat Completions, making it easier to handle different types of updates (text, tool calls, etc.).

-## Cost Estimation

-Understanding costs is essential for production systems.

-GPT-4o-mini pricing (as of 2024):
-- Input: $0.15 per 1M tokens
-- Output: $0.60 per 1M tokens

-Example calculation: A 500-token prompt with a 200-token response costs approximately $0.0002.

-That seems cheap, but at scale it adds up.
-A system processing 10,000 requests per day could cost $2 per day, or $730 per year, just for API calls.
-Always track token usage.

 ## Error Handling